AjjMC/ajjgui/README.md

 ## Widgets

 Every item in a GUI corresponds to a user interface element with a predefined functionality.
 This is referred to as a *widget*.
-Depending on their type, widgets exhibit different properties when interacted with (e.g., the *button* widget may change the GUI page).
+Depending on their type, widgets exhibit different properties when interacted with (e.g., the *button* widget may change the GUI page and run commands).

 There are 8 types of widgets available: